Greater-London-Authority/ldn-viz-tools/README.md

 - Run build script to build the components - `npm run build`
 - Run docs script to set up local preview of storybook - `npm run docs`
 - Ready to start contributing.
+- Once changes have been made, update the change set log: `npx changeset` and push to git.

 ## Contributing, and Publishing packages